Cedar Deck

 Cedar Deck Installation

-Once a few rows of decking were screwed down, I randomly mixed in a few of the planks that were a little crooked.
-I used a hammer and wood chisel to pry the crooked deck boards in place, and while holding the board in place with the chisel in my left hand, I screwed the plank down with the cordless drill in my right hand.
+After I laid a few rows of decking, I randomly mixed in a few of the planks that were a little crooked.
+I used a hammer and wood chisel to pry the deck board snug against the last row of decking, until I could screw the plank down with the cordless drill in my other hand.

-When laying cedar decking, it is a good idea to mix the crooked boards in with the straight ones.
-You don't want to have nothing but crooked boards to deal with when you get down to the last few pieces of decking.
+It is good practice to blend the crooked boards in with the straight ones.
+You don't want to have anything but bowed lumber to deal with when you lay the last few pieces of decking.

 Installing Cedar Deck Boards